 Diet & holistic health forum »

 The mind and the body are connected.
 This is not Eastern philosophy, it is undisputable physical reality.
 Emotional stress affects our endocrine (hormone) system, disgestive system, repiratory system, immune system, and various other bodily systems.
-We know that stress can aggravate acne, but exactly why remains a mystery.
+Over-taxing the body through an overly demanding exercise schedule or lack of sleep may also cause physical stress, which can adversely affect our bodily processes.
+We know that both emotional and physical stress can aggravate acne, but exactly why remains a mystery.

 Learn more »

 Acne is a genetic disease.
 If your parents had acne, chances are you will as well.
 Why would evolution select for this trait?
 That is still unknown.